 A Difficult Path

-Joyce obtained a one-year merit scholarship to Savanna State where she lived off campus to save money, worked part time, and majored in pre-med.
+Joyce obtained a one-year merit scholarship to Savannah State where she lived off campus to save money, worked part time, and majored in pre-med.
 It seemed she was well on her way until her mom suffered a massive stroke when Joyce was in her junior year.
 She managed to graduate, but her career path took a new turn.
-Before obtaining a master’s degree, Joyce again had to work to earn money, pumping gas and working as a phone solicitor until she found employment at Emory University’s Grody Hospital in Atlanta.
+Before obtaining a master’s degree, Joyce again had to work to earn money, pumping gas and working as a phone solicitor until she found employment at Emory University’s Grady Hospital in Atlanta.
 There she worked as a research assistant in the department of rheumatology and immunology.
 Eventually, grateful for a fellowship from the National Institutes of Health, she returned to school for her master’s degree at Tuskegee University in Alabama.
 “I was thrilled to do research in the same lab where George Washington Carver once worked!”
 After graduating from Tuskegee with an MA in 1986 (where she had done graduate work as well at the University of Illinois and the Catholic University in Washington, DC), Joyce moved to New York and accepted a grant research associate position at Mt.
 Sinai Hospital in the Neurology department, where she worked with monoclonal antibodies, her field of expertise.